Billing: Frequently Asked Questions 2024

 - All students receive a travel credit.
-The credit is a good faith estimate based on the cost of a round-trip flight from Boston to travel to your host institution.
-Once you are accepted by your host institution you will receive an email with the amount of the travel credit.
+The credit is a good faith estimate based on the cost of a round-trip flight from Boston to your host institution.
+Once you are accepted by your host institution, you will receive an email with the amount of the travel credit.
 (This is not a reimbursement, it is a credit applied to your Holy Cross bill).

 - All students may submit activity/club receipts for reimbursements ($200 max for students who study abroad for the academic year, $175 for students who study for one semester only).
 The reimbursement is for cultural and group activities that get you involved with your host community.
 Eligible fees for reimbursement include:

 - Fees for joining a club/society/sports team on campus